All Episodes

 We're more annoyed about it than most of you native guys are.

-Uh Mark Stein in for rush, lots more of your calls on open line Friday, straight ahead.
+Lots more of your calls on Open Line Friday, straight ahead.

-At the end of a busy newsweek, it's sort of semi-open line Friday, whatever you want to talk about, uh lots of big things in the news, including uh the uh developments uh in Ukraine and elsewhere around the world, and uh and and right here at home with the ex uh extinguishing of the southern border.
+Lots of big things in the news, including the developments in Ukraine and elsewhere around the world, and right here at home with the extinguishing of the southern border.

-In a way, the the distinction between domestic and foreign news doesn't really matter anymore uh if you don't have a border.
+In a way, the distinction between domestic and foreign news doesn't really matter anymore if you don't have a border.

-And there are no foreigners, because essentially uh anyone who gets here can stay here.
+And there are no foreigners because essentially anyone who gets here can stay here.

-Uh so far this year of the unaccompanied minors, which is in itself a euphemism, uh These would be child soldiers, by the way, if they were in Afghanistan.
+So far this year, of the unaccompanied miners, which is in itself a euphemism, these would be child soldiers, by the way, if they win Afghanistan.

-They the if the if these guys were in Waziristan, uh the these kids this age, uh 15, 16, 17-year-old boys, uh, they'd have weapons and they'd be firing on American troops.
+If these guys were in Waziristan, these kids this age, 15, 16, 17-year-old boys, they'd have weapons and they'd be firing on American troops.

-Uh so people uh uh and and Americans are very nice, so they're having all these fun fun drives to raise teddy bears uh for gangbangers.
+So they're having all these fund drives to raise teddy bears for gangbangers.

-I mean, it's very touching because there's nothing there's nothing that a fifteen-year-old uh drug gangbanger likes when he arrives in America than being presented with a nice Elmo stuffy uh to hide his drugs in.
+I mean, it's very touching because there's nothing that a 15-year-old drug gangbanger likes when he arrives in America than being presented with a nice Elmo stuffy to hide his drugs in.

 It's very touching.

-So far this year, sixty-five percent of the immigrant uh unaccompanied minors who've arrived in fiscal year twenty fourteen.
+So far this year, 65% of the immigrant unaccompanied minors who've arrived in fiscal year 2014.

 I don't even know what that means, actually.

-I should imagine it bears no relation to the calendar year, but fiscal year twenty fourteen, sixty-five percent of the people who've arrived so far have already been granted asylum.
+I should imagine it bears no relation to the calendar year, but fiscal year 2014, 65% of the people who've arrived so far have already been granted asylum.

 That means they're never going.